User permissions required: 'Review and label'

 Using Check Entity

 Using check entity helps identify inconsistencies in the reviewed set, while improving the model's understanding of the entity, by ensuring that the model has correct and consistent examples to make predictions.
-This will improve the recall of an entity
+This will improve the recall of an entity.

-You should use 'Check Entity' when:
+The platform recommends 'Check Entity' when:

-- There is low recall, but high precision
+• There is low recall, but high precision

-- The predictions the platform makes are very accurate, but a lot of the time where the entity has been applied, it doesn’t catch these examples
+• The predictions the platform makes are very accurate, but a lot of the time where the entity has been applied, it doesn’t catch these examples

 An example of training an entity in ‘Check Entity’ mode